Silicon Valley Bank failure could wipe out 'a whole generation of startups'

 Kalb, the CEO and co-founder of Seattle-based food management startup Shelf Engine, had been following news of a bank run at Silicon Valley Bank, with droves attempting to pull out $42 billion from the bank on Thursday alone on fears that it was teetering on the brink.

-The bank was was on firm financial footing on Wednesday.
+The bank was on firm financial footing on Wednesday.
 The following day, it was under water.

 For Shelf Engine, a 40-person startup founded in 2015 that uses artificial intelligence to help grocery stores reduce food waste, this was a major problem.